 Your cocktail of choice says a lot about you, especially your choice from our TBT Cocktail menu!
 What makes this cocktail menu so special?
 We’re glad you asked!
-The drinks on this menu are actually a reprise of Top of Waikiki’s original cocktail menu from the grande opening in 1965!
+The drinks on this menu take an innovative twist on vintage drink recipes.
 So, what can these cocktails tell you that others can’t?
 Pick your favorite TBT cocktail and we’ll tell you what year you should have visited Hawaii!
 We know picking just one favorite is hard (they’re all so good!), but just try your best.
 We believe in you.

 Pick a TBT cocktail...